Balancing HOA Member Interests With Plurality Voting

 Making Plurality Work

 If an HOA goes the path of plurality voting, they need to start looking for ways to boost turnout and simplify the voting process.
 Increasing participation in HOA elections online is easier when using established platforms, such as ElectionBuddy.
-Our platform also has high levels of security, meaning the process and the results can be trusted!
+Our platform also has high levels of security, meaning the process and the results can always be trusted!

 Join 11,984+ organizations like yours that use ElectionBuddy to build more easy online elections